ViktorSjoblom/happy-memory/README.md

 ### About

-This was a project in JavaScript where we were assigned to build a memory card game using only JavaScript, HTML and CSS.
+This is a project in JavaScript where we were assigned to build a memory card game using only JavaScript, HTML and CSS.

 ### Installing